4 months ago

 import os

-import discorda month ago
+import discord4 months ago

 Also change the line where you define your BOT_TOKEN to

-BOT_TOKEN = os.getenv("BOT_TOKEN")a month ago
+BOT_TOKEN = os.getenv("BOT_TOKEN")4 months ago

-It is not, you are supposed to read from the environment variable called "BOTTOKEN" and save it into a variable called BOTTOKEN.
+It is not, you are supposed to read from the environment variable called "BOT_TOKEN" and save it into a variable called BOT_TOKEN.

 There is an error in your code, since you are reading the environment variable "MTQ2NT..." instead of "BOT_TOKEN" and save it in BOT_TOKEN.